ICT Group (Russia): Overview

 ICT was founded as group of private investors by Alexander Nesis and five other colleagues.
-Nesis is president and major shareholder of the group.
+Nesis was president and major shareholder of the group until 2013.

 Finance

-The group established NOMOS-BANK in 1993, a 49.99% stake was sold to PPF Group and the Slovakian J&T in 2007/8.
+The group established NOMOS-BANK in 1993, a 49.99% stake was sold to the Czech PPF Group and the Slovakian J&T in 2007/8.
 Khanty–Mansi Bank, an investment bank operating in the Khanty–Mansi Autonomous Area came under the groups control in 2009.
 In 2011 ICT Group completed an IPO at MICEX and LSE having offered 22% in NOMOS BANK's share capital In 2013 a controlling stake of NOMOS BANK Group was sold to Otkritie Financial Corporation.